itu-itis22-cetinkayah20/itu-itis22-cetinkayah20/README.md

 Software Interests

-My primary areas of interest in software development lie in game and mobile app development.
+My primary areas of interest in software development lie inweb development.
 I'm fascinated by the creative process involved in bringing ideas to life through interactive and engaging experiences.
-I'm particularly interested in exploring the potential of emerging technologies like augmented reality and virtual reality in game development.

 Hobbies